Guide To Understanding Layaway Plans

 In some cases, you may only be able to implement layaway on certain products — generally more expensive ones, like appliances and jewelry.

-Layaway programs come and go, but stores that often offer layaway include:
+Layaway programs come and go, but retailers that currently offer layaway include the following:

 • Burlington Coat Factory